BoosterTech/BoosterTech/README.md

 ---

 ### Why I Love Front-End Development
+Because let’s be honest, who doesn’t want to build the future... one pixel at a time? 😜 Just messing, but really, that's the dream!

 I’ve been a technology enthusiast since I was a kid, always in awe of what code can do.
 What started as a hobby — tinkering with new tools and creating random projects — has now turned into a full-blown career.
 React is my weapon of choice (I swear it has superpowers), and I’m constantly staying on top of the latest trends and updates in the React ecosystem.